sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

 Periscope works with two types of Hadoop clusters: `static` and `dynamic`.

+##Clusters

-#### Static clusters
+### Static clusters
 From Periscope point of view we consider a cluster static when the cluster capacity can't be increased horizontally.
 This means that the hardware resources are already given - and the throughput can't be increased by adding new nodes.
-Periscope introspects the job submission process, monitors the applications and applies the following SLA's:
+Periscope introspects the job submission process, monitors the applications and applies the following SLAs:

   1. Application ordering - can guaranty that a higher priority application finishes before another one (supporting parallel or sequential execution)
   2. Moves running applications between priority queues